reuk/wayverb/docs_source/context.md

 large scene over a broad spectrum could take weeks on consumer hardware.
 This leaves geometric methods as the only viable alternative.
-Though wave-modelling been studied for some time [@smith_physical_1992], and even applied to small acoustic simulations in consumer devices (such as the Yamaha VL1 keyboard), it is only recently, as computers have become more powerful, that these techniques have been seriously considered for room acoustics simulation.
+Though wave-modelling been studied for some time [@smith_physical_1992], and even applied to small simulations of strings and membranes in consumer devices such as keyboards, it is only recently, as computers have become more powerful, that these techniques have been seriously considered for room acoustics simulation.